Another January and time to quit drinking (again!).

 It hardly seems possible that I wrote as long ago as January 2018 about The January Club — the one where members give up drinking for the month, not the neo-fascist group from the 1930s.

 Where on earth have those four years gone?
 Well, of course we know where two of them are: stuck in a never-ending loop of pandemic lockdowns.
 But the other two seem to have melted into oblivion.
 Maybe it’s just age, when a general mushiness of memory seems to take hold no matter how many brain exercises we do, or just possibly it’s the number of bottles of Scotch I seem to take out back from time to time (ahem!).
-After the first big lockdown, when the bottle recycling program at Toronto’s Beer Store reopened, I took back a crate of J&B bottles and one lone Johnny Black, but I swear that was a year’s worth.
+After the first big lockdown, when the bottle recycling program at Toronto’s Beer Store reopened, I took back a crate of J&B bottles, but I swear that was a year’s worth.

 To keep my spirits up (pun intended), I’m reminded of my late father-in-law who used to say he wasn’t going to drink any more in January and he wasn’t going to drink any less.
 Humpty Dumpty remarks to Alice in Lewis Carroll’s Through the Looking Glass: “Neither more nor less.”
 I couldn’t have said it better myself, and we know what happened to him.